Are you are the person who needs the map, or are you searching on behalf of someone else?

 Many customers wish to have their own data integrated with our Postcode Data;

-Sales figures and franchise territories are typical examples, you can see some examples here.
+Sales figures and franchise territories are typical examples, you can see some examples on our downloads page here.
 All that is usually required is for you to supply us with a database table(s) or spreadsheet(s) containing postcode value in one column, ideally a State / Territory abbreviation (some postcodes can and do legitimately occur in more than one State / Territory) in a second column, and whatever variables you want mapped in third and subsequent columns.
-There’s more information on this Blog Post
+There’s more information on this Blog Post.

 Third party commercial data costs